phyothinzaraung/TM_Events/README.md

 ### UI Testing

-UI tests are written using **Espresso** to verify the correctness of the user interface.
+UI tests are written using **Compose Testing APIs** to verify the correctness of the user interface.
 These tests ensure that the UI behaves as expected and interacts with the underlying components properly.

 - UI tests verify that data is displayed correctly, pagination works, and search functionality is functional.